-So, mergers and acquisitions failures are really project management failures.
-The goal of a merger or an acquisition is varied, but might include 1 or a combination of the following:
+So, mergers and acquisitions failures are really business strategy project management failures and should be included in the overall project failure rate.
+The goal of a merger or an acquisition is varied, but might include 1, or a combination of, the following business goals:

 - New technology